huckbit/huckbit.github.io/_posts/2016-10-20-ajs2-new-component-rc6.md

 Now, **directives in Angular2** version **RC6** are **deprecated**, and we are going to use [NgModule declarations](https://angular.io/docs/ts/latest/api/core/index/NgModule-interface.html) instead of `directives`.

-To better understand we are going to start form the official [QuickStart](https://angular.io/docs/ts/latest/quickstart.html) @ [Angular.io](https://angular.io/):
+To better understand we are going to start from the official [QuickStart](https://angular.io/docs/ts/latest/quickstart.html) @ [Angular.io](https://angular.io/):

 1. Clone the official [Angular.io](https://angular.io/) repo from [github](https://github.com/angular/quickstart/blob/master/README.md).
 2. install with `npm install`